This post was co-written by Michael Gerard.

 - Pricing: $5,000/month to $15,000/month

 NewsCred helps brands manage the entire content marketing process on one platform.
-By managing content creation, distribution and measurement, you’ll be able to scale and streamline the entire customer experience.
+By managing content creation, distribution and measurement, it enables vendors to scale and streamline the entire customer experience.

 - Sample customers: Pepsi, The Hartford, ConAgra Foods, VISA